xpdustry/toxopid/README.md

   val localMod = project.file("./libs/LocalMod.jar")

   tasks.runMindustryClient {
-      mods.setFrom(setOf(tasks.jar, downloadMod, localMod))
+      // Don't forget to add your mod/plugin jar to the mods list mods.setFrom(setOf(tasks.jar, downloadMod, localMod)) }
-  }
   ```

 ## Support

-If you need help, you can talk to the maintainers on the [Xpdustry Discord](https://discord.xpdustry.fr) in the `#support` channel.
+If you need help, you can talk to the maintainers on the [Xpdustry Discord](https://discord.xpdustry.fr) in
+the `#support` channel.

 > Also, checkout [Mindeploy](https://github.com/NiChrosia/Mindeploy), or [mgpp](https://github.com/PlumyGame/mgpp).